TingleDinkle/BonBonCoffee/README.md

 # BonBonCoffee
 Lebron Brand Coffee App Prototype

 Literally what it is, yes.
-Coded in Netbeans and is connected to an SQL Database
+Coded in Netbeans and is connected to an SQL Database.

-Pretty dang cool
+Pretty dang cool!

 Here's the link to all the diagrams for this project: https://drive.google.com/file/d/17c8Nc03uZjd-ZBc57WcAlevTvrve23zp/view?usp=sharing